NewsLocal News

 “We now have real momentum to implement a truly inspired vision,” Chris Ronayne, the Cuyahoga County executive, said in a written statement.
 “The North Coast Connector project will improve and expand upon multi-modal transportation options, promote equity and inclusion by removing barriers to our waterfronts for our residents and further establish Cleveland as a world-class destination.”

-Another batch of funding is expected to come from a new city financing tool – a tax-increment financing overlay district that spans Downtown.
-That district will capture some of the new property-tax revenues from development and real estate appreciation, allowing the city to use that money for public infrastructure on the lakefront and the riverfront.
+Another batch of funding is expected to come from a new city financing tool, a tax-increment financing overlay district that spans Downtown.
+That district will capture some of the new property-tax revenues from development and real estate appreciation, allowing the city to use that money for public infrastructure on the lakefront – and on the riverfront, another major priority.

 “We are serious about finally making Cleveland a two-waterfront city,” said Bibb, who attended a groundbreaking Monday for a new Cleveland Cavaliers training facility on the Cuyahoga River, where a $3.5 billion mixed-use development is on the drawing board.